cdransf/cd-11ty/src/posts/2018/ca-senate-passes-strict-net-neutrality-law-in-defiance-of-isps.md

 ---
 date: '2018-05-31'
+title: 'CA senate passes strict net neutrality law in defiance of ISPs'
+description: "As a general rule, if something is good for ISPs, it's bad for their customers."
 draft: false
-title: CA senate passes strict net neutrality law in defiance of ISPs
 tags: ['politics', 'net neutrality']
 ---